mrshannon/dataclass-builder/README.rst

 **WORK IN PROGRESS: This will be removed on first release.**

-Create instances of dataclasses with the builder pattern.
+Create instances of Python dataclasses with the builder pattern.

 |build-status|
 |coverage-status|